PokerMMon/pokermmon.github.io/README.md

 This is a website to easily access Pokémon Horizons episodes in Japanese, Subbed and Dubbed in English!
 <br>This repository does not include every current episode, but is instead uploaded on an alternative site.
 <br>Episodes were obtained from https://archive.org/details/PokemonHorizonsJP and https://archive.org/details/PokemonHorizonsEN_BBC
+<br><b>NOTE:</b> These episodes only go up to episode 67 for now, as the Internet Archive doesn't allow uploading at this time.
 ## Features
 - Japanese episodes uploaded to YouTube (for approx. a week per episode)
 - English Subbed episodes from a random website I found